Dragster (video game)

-Dragster, released in 1980 for the Atari Video Computer System, is one of the first video games developed by Activision.
-It was programmed by David Crane, who later wrote Pitfall!.
+Dragster is a 1980 racing video game for the Atari Video Computer System.
+It was designed by David Crane and is one of the first video games released by Activision.

 The objective of the game is to either beat the player's opponent across the screen or to race against the clock for best time, depending on the settings used.
-Dragster is an unauthorized adaptation of the 1977 Kee Games coin-op Drag Race.
+Crane was the designer of Dragster, describing it as a homage to the 1977 Kee Games arcade game Drag Race (1977).

 Gameplay

 The game can be played single or with two players.
 The goal is to reach the finish line in the shortest time possible.
-A countdown of few seconds introduces a round, during which the player may not shift gears or get disqualified for the round.
-At start, the player needs to accelerate and shift up to four gears.
+A countdown of a few seconds introduces a round, during which the player may not shift gears or will be disqualified from the round.
+Once the race starts, the player needs to accelerate and shift up to four gears.

+Development

+Dragster was developed by David Crane and was the first.
+Crane described his game as a homage to the Drag Race (1977) arcade game developed by Atari's Kee Games brand.
+Crane explained in an interview published in 2025 that he had grown up in the rural Midwestern United States, where "we were somewhat obsessed with 'souping-up' our cars to achieve the lowest times."
+While Drag Race had a steering wheel, accelerator, and gear shift, Crane's game's for the Atari Video Game System only allowed for a four-position joystick with a single fire button, which led to Crane commenting "figuring out how to control Dragster with [the more limited control scheme] was my crowning achievement there."

+Crane developed a new way to display score for the Atari 2600 which is normally set to the left and right of the screen, which Crane described as "very blocky".
+Activision developed a new way to display the score high-resolution six-digit score display that converted it into graphics that could slide across the screen.
+Crane stated he designed the game that would hold interest for hours despite the fact that each game would be about six seconds long.

 Reception

+Dragster was released in 1980 and was Activision's first title for the Atari 2600.
+The game sold over 500,000 copies and accounted for over half of Activision's first-year revenue.

 Dragster was reviewed by Video magazine in its "Arcade Alley" column where it was described as having "an interesting premise" and as being "undeniably clever and, with a lot of patience, ... probably fun" but the reviewers also called it the "least" of Activision's early Atari 2600 releases.
 Specific criticism was given to the "clumsy" and "annoying" gameplay mechanics, and the game design was characterized as "ill-suited to the Atari control system".

-The game sold over 500,000 copies.